V-twin engine

-A V-twin engine, also called a V2 engine, is a two-cylinder piston engine where the cylinders share a common crankshaft and are arranged in a V configuration.
+A V-twin engine, also called a V2 engine, is a two-cylinder piston engine where the cylinders are arranged in a V configuration and share a common crankshaft.

-Although widely associated with motorcycles (installed either transversely or longitudinally), V-twin engines have also been used for industrial engines and in several small cars.
+The V-twin is widely associated with motorcycles, primarily installed transversely, though also longitudinally.
+They are also used in a variety of other land, air, and marine vehicles, as well as industrial applications.
 The V-twin design dates back to the late 1880s.

 Origins

 One of the first V-twin engines was built by Gottlieb Daimler in 1889.
 It was used as a stationary engine, for boats and in the Daimler Stahlradwagen ("steel-wheeled car"), Daimler's second car.
 The engine was also manufactured under licence in France by Panhard et Levassor.

 An early V-twin engined motorcycle was produced in November 1902 by the Princeps AutoCar Company in the United Kingdom.
 The following year, V-twin motorcycles were produced by Eclipse Motor & Cycle Co in the United Kingdom (the XL-ALL model), Glenn Curtiss in the United States, and NSU Motorenwerke in Germany.

 Peugeot, which had used Panhard-built Daimler V-twins in its first cars, began producing its own V-twin engines in the early 20th century.
 This Peugeot engine powered a Norton motorcycle that won the first Isle of Man TT race in 1907.